thomasbattram/thesis/index/thesis.utf8.md

 \pagebreak

-(ref:fig3-07-cap) __Mendelian randomization (MR) vs. observational analysis.__ Two-sample MR was carried out with methylation at 14/16 CpG sites identified in the EWAS meta-analysis as the exposure and lung cancer as the outcome. cg01901332 and cg05575921 had 2 instruments so the estimate was calculated using the inverse variance weighted method, for the rest the MR estimate was calculated using a Wald ratio.
+(ref:fig3-07-cap) __Mendelian randomization (MR) vs. observational analysis__.
+Two-sample MR was carried out with methylation at 14/16 CpG sites identified in the EWAS meta-analysis as the exposure and lung cancer as the outcome. cg01901332 and cg05575921 had 2 instruments so the estimate was calculated using the inverse variance weighted method, for the rest the MR estimate was calculated using a Wald ratio.
 Only 14 of 16 sites could be instrumented using mQTLs from mqtldb.org. * = instrumental variable not replicated in independent dataset (NSHDS).
 The sites for which instrumental variables have not been replicated are cg01901332, cg21566642, cg05575921 and cg08709672.
 OR = odds ratio per SD increase in DNA methylation.

+(ref:fig3-07-scap) Mendelian randomization (MR) vs. observational analysis

 \begin{figure}